How Many Calories Do Cats Need? Vet-Based Guide

 How Veterinarians Calculate Cat Calories

-Vets start by calculating a cat’s Resting Energy Requirement (RER), then multiply it depending on lifestyle, age, and reproductive status.
+Vets start by calculating a cat’s Resting Energy Requirement (RER), then multiply it depending on age and activity.

 Step 1: Calculate RER